mafof/node-red-contrib-xiaomi-smart-home/README.md

 # Smart home
-This is node for node-red which can receive message and send command from device Xiaomi smart home.
+This is node for node-red which can receive message and send command from device Xiaomi smart home.<br>
+<b>support all devices*</b> <br>
+support for all devices is experimental technology, and may experience crashes with the module.

-Support next devices:
+100% Support next devices:
 - Gateway
-- Switch(button)
-- Magnet
+- Wireless switch
+- Door and window sensor
-- Sensor_ht(temperature and humidity sensor)
+- Temperature and humidity sensor
-- Cube
+- Cube controller
-- motion sensor
+- Occupancy sensor
+- Wireless switch(One Button)
+- Wireless switch(Two Buttons)

+Other device may display not current data!!!

 # How install and using
 install this node you can via command in directory node-red
 ```sh